interuss/dss/ONESKY_README.md

 Grafana currently is set up with non-standard credentials, but can be updated to connect into Github or have dedicated accounts (among other auth/authn methods).

 Grafana is available at https://dss-ohio.oneskysystems.com/grafana/ with onesky/\<password-available on request>.

+### Debugging Cockroach DB

+Exec into one of the cockroach containers using `kubectl exec -it cockroachdb-1 bash`.

+From there you can use the ./cockroach command based on the documentation to query cockroachdb.

+#### Cockroach notable issues

+If one of the cockroachDBs has issues, sometimes you need to delete the pod AS WELL as the PVC to fully destroy the existing CRDB instance and configuration.